ahawkins/hawkins.io/series/advanced_caching/part_1-caching_strategies.md

 this.
 Points to the reader if they know the problem.

 These are simple examples designed to show you who can create auto expiring keys for different situations.
-At this point we have not add to expire any thing ourselves!
+At this point we have not had to expire any thing ourselves!
 The keys have done it all for us.
 However, there are some times when you want more precise control over how things exist in the cache.
 Enter Sweepers.